Micro-STAMP/microstamp/README.md

 -   The microservices will be running on their respective ports as defined in the [Architecture Overview](#architecture-overview).
     <br>

+> Note for Development:
+> If you prefer to run MicroSTAMP locally for development purposes, you can set up the environment using Maven and MySQL.
+The project > requires JDK 21, MySQL 8.0+, Apache Maven, and Node.js.
+For detailed local setup instructions or if you encounter any issues running the application, please contact our development team.

 </details>

+<p></p>

-Once MicroSTAMP is running (via either Option 1 or Option 2), you can explore the application using a pre-configured guest account.
+Once MicroSTAMP is running, you can explore the application using a pre-configured guest account.

+<p></p>

 <details>
 <summary><strong>Exploring MicroSTAMP with the Guest User</strong></summary>